Chansovisoth/CS262_Section2_Team10_Final/README.md

 ### .env File Configuration

-To ensure the `.env` file is configured correctly, copy and paste the content below into the '.env' file:
+To ensure the `.env` file is configured correctly, copy and paste the content below:

 ```env
 APP_NAME=Laravel